Automated Database Testing via LLM-Synthesized SQL Features: Evaluation

 \subsection{Ablation Study}

-~ We further measured the contribution and costs of individual components of \SystemName{}.
+~ We further measured the contributions and costs of individual components of \SystemName{}.

-\paragraph{Features importance} We measured the effectiveness of learning each level of features.
-We use four levels of features as described in Section~\ref{sec:sketch-design}, which help \SystemName{} find bugs at different levels (see Section~\ref{sec:bug-studies}).
-We evaluated \SystemName{} on SQLite, PostgreSQL, and DuckDB by enabling learning only one type of feature of each execution using \SystemName{}.
+\paragraph{Feature importance} We measured the effectiveness of learning features at each level.
+We evaluated \SystemName{} on SQLite, PostgreSQL, and DuckDB by enabling learning only one type of feature during each execution.
 Table~\ref{tab:coverage-incremental} shows the incremental learning effect in terms of branch coverage of each individual level of feature.
 The base column represents using the base generator.
 Statement-level features lead to the greatest coverage increase across all three DBMSs, since the base generator supports only common SQL statements. \SystemName{} found no new logic bugs by learning new statement-level features, since most logic errors stem from issues in the query processor rather than the statement executor.
-Expression‑level features are strongly dependent on data types.
-Specifically, DBMS-specific functions and operators usually require a specific data type (\emph{e.g.}, function \texttt{ARRAY\_POSITION} expects an \texttt{ARRAY} argument).
-Thus, in the default setting of \SystemName{}, these features are learned together with their corresponding data type sketches, and the feature‑oriented testing phase increases the probability that the corresponding data types are generated.
+Expression‑level features are dependent on data types (see Section~\ref{sec:sketch-design}).
 However, in our experimental setup, the functions and operators were learned without their associated data types, causing most of them to fail.